exceptionless/Website/content/news/2021/2021-09-01-announcing-the-new-exceptionless-javascript-client.md

 draft: false
 ---

 We have had a JavaScript client for several years, but it was quickly becoming out of date.
-To help address the issues with a fast-moving JavaScript landscape and to extend our JavaScript support, we have recently a completely rewritten client that supports multiple JavaScript frameworks.
+To help address the issues with a fast-moving JavaScript landscape and to extend our JavaScript support, we have recently completely rewritten client that supports multiple JavaScript frameworks.

 If you just want to dive into the documentation, [you can review that here](../../docs/clients/javascript/index.md).
 If you want the story behind the rewrite, let's talk about some of the challenges we wanted to solve.